-"Bullying" as defined in F.S.
-1006.147 includes "Cyberbullying" and means systematically and chronically inflicting physical hurt or psychological distress on one or more students or employees.
+"Bullying" means systematically and chronically inflicting physical hurt or psychological distress on one or more students or employees.
 It is further defined as unwanted, purposeful written, verbal, nonverbal or physical behavior, including, but not limited to, any threatening, insulting, or dehumanizing gesture, by an adult or student, that has the potential to create an intimidating, hostile, or offensive educational environment or cause long term damage; cause discomfort or humiliation; or unreasonably interfere with the individual's school performance or participation, is carried out repeatedly and is often characterized by an imbalance of power.
 Bullying may involve, but is not limited to:

-1. Unwanted teasing
+1. Unwanted teasing 7.
+Theft

-6. Theft

-2. Threatening

-7. Sexual, religious, or racial harassment
+2. Threatening 8.
+Sexual, religious, or racial harassment

-3. Intimidating

-8. Public or private humiliation
+3. Intimidating 9.
+Public humiliation

-4. Stalking

-9. Destruction of school or personal property
+4. Stalking 10.
+Destruction of school or personal property

-5. Physical violence

-10. Social exclusion, including incitement and/or coercion
+5. Cyberbullying 11.
+Social exclusion, including incitement and/or

+6. Physical violence coercion

+12 Durn on an annual din a offelach anda

-11. Rumor or spreading of falsehoods
+12. Rumor or spreading of falsehoods